FredHutch/octapus/README.md

 Required Arguments:
-  --genomes             CSV file listing genomes (from https://www.ncbi.nlm.nih.gov/genome/browse) --operon              Amino acid sequences to search for, in multi-FASTA format --output_folder       Folder to write output files to --output_prefix       Prefix to use for output file names
+  --genomes             CSV file listing genomes (from https://www.ncbi.nlm.nih.gov/genome/browse) --operon              Amino acid sequences to search for, in multi-FASTA format --operon_list         Flag to input multiple sequences per gene -- see description below --output_folder       Folder to write output files to --output_prefix       Prefix to use for output file names

 Optional Arguments:
-  --min_identity        Percent identity threshold used for alignment (default: 90) --min_coverage        Percent coverage threshold used for alignment (default: 50)
+  --min_identity        Percent identity threshold used for alignment (default: 90) --min_coverage        Percent coverage threshold used for alignment (default: 50) --max_operon_gap      Maximum gap between genes in the same 'operon' (only used for the 'operon_context' output column) (default: 10000)
+  --batchsize           Number of samples to join in each batch (default: 100) --max_evalue          Maximum E-value threshold used to filter initial alignments (default: 0.001) --annotations         If specified, annotate the regions of all genomes which contain operons --annotation_window   The additional area on either side of the operon to annotate (in bp) (default: 10000)

+Operon List Input:

+Instead of providing a single representative sequence per gene, the --operon_list flag can be used to point to a comma-delimited list of FASTA files, each containing multiple sequences from the gene of interest.
+If this flag is selected, then the conserved positions within each gene are first identified using PSI-blast to create a position-specific scoring matrix (PSSM), and then that PSSM is used to query the input genomes.
+The format used to link gene names to multi-FASTA files is as follows:

+    --operon_list lacZ=test_data/lacZ.fasta,lacY=test_data/lacY.fasta,lacA=test_data/lacA.fasta

+    In the example above, the name of each gene is linked to a multi-FASTA with '=', and multiple genes are delimited with ','

+When this type of analysis is performed, the --operon flag cannot be used, and additional outputs will be generated including the PSSM generated for each gene.

+Annotations:

+Note that including the --annotations flag will result in a larger amount of compute being executed, including the annotation of input genomes using Prokka and the comparison of those genomes using clinker to form an interactive visualization (saved in the html/ output folder).

+Citations:

+Seemann T. Prokka: rapid prokaryotic genome annotation Bioinformatics 2014 Jul 15;30(14):2068-9.
+PMID:24642063

+Gilchrist, C.L.M, 2020. clinker: Easy gene cluster comparison figure generator.

 ```